GeorgianaEmiliou/GeorgianaEmiliou/README.md

 ### Hi, I'm Georgiana👋

+I am training for the role of an SDET at Sparta Global

 <!--
 **GeorgianaEmiliou/GeorgianaEmiliou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.